timescale/docs/cloud/service-operations/database-parameters/customize-configuration.md

 When you have modified the configuration parameters that you would like to change, click `Apply changes`.
-For some changes, such as `timescaledb.max_background_workers`, the Service needs to be restarted.
+For some changes, such as `timescaledb.max_background_workers`, the service needs to be restarted.
 In this case, the button reads `Apply changes and restart`.

 A confirmation dialog is displayed which indicates whether a restart is